SimpleDataLabsInc/prophecy-docs/docs/concepts/project/models.md

 Prophecy uses dbt Core™ as the underlying build system for SQL projects.
 Therefore, our concept of a Model is equivalent to dbt’s.
 You can read more about [dbt’s Models and their properties](https://docs.getdbt.com/docs/build/models). dbt supports two primary types of Models: SQL-based and Python-based.
 Today, Prophecy’s visual interface supports SQL Models only.
 If you’d like to define Python Models you can still use them within the code interface.

-#### What's next?
+## What's next?

-Now that you have an understanding of data Models as defined by Prophecy and dbt, get hands on with Models by [developing your first Model](/docs/getting-started/getting-started-with-low-code-sql.md#44-develop-your-first-model).
+Visit the [SQL](/SQL) documentation to learn more.
+You can also get started with [SQL on Databricks](/docs/getting-started/getting-started-with-low-code-sql.md) or [Snowflake](/docs/getting-started/getting-started-sql-snowflake.md).